 In 1945 the Somesville Parsonage was acquired and in 1960 the Parish House was constructed.
-One of the former pastors, David Stillman and his wife Dotty Kay, are now members, and the most recent settled pastor, Victory Stanley, retired Sept.
+One of the former pastors, David Stillman and his wife Dotty Kay, are now members.
+The most recent settled pastor, Victor Stanley, retired Sept.
 30, 2019 after 17 years of ministry.
 The Intentional Interim Pastor, Janet Adair Hansen, began Nov.
 1, 2019, serving until a new permanent pastor is found.

 Although the church membership is relatively small (less than 100) our witness is impressive.
 Somesville Union Meeting House reaches out in a budgeted mission to almost thirty agencies and organizations as well as respond to community emergencies and needs.
 We tithe to Our Church’s Wider Mission through the Maine Conference of the United Church of Christ.
-Many members of this small church serve on and/or lead commissions and committees of the State Conference, at Pilgrim Lodge (the Maine Conference summer Church Camp) and in our Hancock-Waldo Association.
+Many members of this small church serve on and/or lead commissions and committees of the State Conference, at Pilgrim Lodge (the Maine Conference summer Church Camp) and in our Sunrise Association.
 In 1996 we declared ourselves to be an Open and Affirming Congregation, the first United Church of Christ church in the State of Maine to do so.
 In 2008 we became a Just Peace Church.
 We partnered to support the Alcyon Retreat Center in Seal Cove.
 We strive to support environmental justice as well as social justice.

 As this church goes from strength to strength, we end with a quote from Dr. Leavitt’s paper "One Hundred (now 150) Years of Life":